jozsefsallai/wordle-hs/README.md

 ## Getting Started

-At the moment, no binary release is provided.
-You may clone the repository and build the app yourself.
+You can download nightly builds [here][nightly-url].
+Alternatively, you may clone the repository and build the app yourself.

 **1. Clone the repo:**